-“Radio Arddi means my homeland radio and it also sounds like landline, because telephone arddi is landline and radio arddi means land radio.
+“Radio Arddi means my homeland radio and it also sounds like a landline, because telephone arddi is a landline and radio arddi means land radio.

 The entrepreneur described the name and slogan as something out of this world.

-“One of the people who worked with me with the radio had the best explanation; that we want aliens to be able to listen to us,” he said.
+“One of the people who worked with me on the radio had the best explanation; that we want aliens to be able to listen to us,” he said.